Skip to main content

 Magnetic resonance imaging (MRI)

 Like CT scans, MRI scans show detailed images of soft tissues in the body.
 But MRI scans use radio waves and strong magnets instead of x-rays.
-A dye called gadolinium may be injected into a vein before the scan to see details better.
-A MRI scan sometimes can see cancer spread to the liver better than a CT scan.
+A dye called gadolinium may be injected into a vein before the scan to show details better.
+An MRI scan sometimes can see cancer that has spread to the liver better than a CT scan.

 Ultrasound